ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- should
-die to-night, My friends would look upon
+e to-night, My friends would look upon
 my quiet face Before they laid it iu its
 resting-place, And deem that death had
 left it almost fair ; And, laying snow-